santhoshmurthybk/three-card-game-nodejs/README.md

 - 'A' is considered the top card in a face-off.
 So the order is A > K > Q > J > 10...2

 Victory:
 - FLUSH - Three cards of the same number is the highest possible combination.
-(Done)
+(Rank:1)
 - STRAIGHT - The next highest is a sequence (numbers in order, e.g., 4,5,6.
-A is considered to have a value of 1).(Done)
+A is considered to have a value of 1).
+(Rank:2)
 - PAIR - The next highest is a pair of cards (e.g.: two Kings or two 10s).
-(Done)
+(Rank:3)
+- If all else fails,the game doesn't have any winners.
+(Rank:4)
+- If there is a tie for more than 2 players, the game doesn't have any winners.
-- HIGH CARD - If all else fails, the top card (by number value wins).
-(TBD)
+- If there is a tie, the top card (by number value wins).
 - If the top card has the same value, each of the tied players draws a single card from the deck until a winner is found.
-(TBD)
 - Only the newly drawn cards are compared to decide a tie.
 The top card wins a tie.
-(TBD)
 - For now the suit (spades/hearts etc...), does not matter.
-(TBD)